rdmorganiser/rdmo-docs/docs/configuration/authentication/ldap.md

 )
 ```

-The setting `PROFILE_UPDATE = False` tells RDMO to disable the update form for the user profile so that users cannot update their credentials anymore.
+The setting `PROFILE_UPDATE = False` and `PROFILE_DELETE = False` tell RDMO to disable the update and deletion form for the user profile so that users can neither update their credentials nor delete their profile anymore.
 The other settings are needed by `django-auth-ldap` and are described in the [django-auth-ldap documentation](https://pypi.org/project/django-auth-ldap).